UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 the week and the Wed stands out as the day where the highest amount of money is donated.

-To draw additional attention to this bar, we could use color to highlight it.
+To draw additional attention to this bar, we could use colour to highlight it.

 ---